 - MCLG Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - MCL Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
+MCLGs allow for a margin of safety.
+MCL Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

-MRDL- Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for the control of microbial contaminants.

-MRDLG - Maximum residual disinfectant level goal.
+MRDL, Maximum Residual Disinfectant Level.
+The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for the control of microbial MRDLG Maximum residual disinfectant level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial

-- AL Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial evaluations and the second seco - contaminants. - AL Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow

-Below Detection Limit (BDL) laboratory analysis indicates that the contaminant is not present at a level that can be detected. - Non-Detects (ND) laboratory analysis indicates that the contaminant is not present. - Parts per million (ppm) or Milligrams per liter (mg/L) explained as a relation to time and money as one part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter explained as a relation to time and money as one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.
+- Below Detection Limit (BDL) laboratory analysis indicates that the contaminant is not present at a level that can be detected.
+Non-Detects (ND) laboratory analysis indicates that the contaminant is not present.
+Parts per million (ppm) or Milligrams per liter (mg/L) explained as a relation to time and money as one part per million corresponds to one minute in two years or a single penny in \$10,000.